 The Chemical Engineering and Biotechnology course is multidisciplinary, with an emphasis on applying science to solve real-world problems in the process and biotechnology industries.
 The course has a new structure from 2023: in the first year, students study Chemistry and Mathematics from Natural Sciences with the remainder of teaching in the Department of Chemical Engineering and Biotechnology.
 The four-year full-time course qualifies students for both the BA and MEng degrees and is accredited by the Institution of Chemical Engineers.
 It is possible to graduate after three years with just the BA degree.
 More details about the course can be found on the University website.

-Chemical Engineering at Murray Edwards College
+Chemical Engineering and Biotechnology at Murray Edwards College

-IB: IB Higher Level Chemistry, Mathematics and Physics
+IB: IB Higher Level Mathematics and IB Higher Level Chemistry

 Chemical Engineering applicants are not asked to submit written work to the College.